 Singapore Financial Institutions’ Breaches of Anti-Money Laundering Requirements

-In June 2023, the Monetary Authority of Singapore (MAS) imposed composition penalties to the sum of S$3.8 million Citibank N.A., Singapore Branch (Citibank), DBS Bank Ltd (DBS), OCBC Singapore (OCBC) and Swiss Life (Singapore) Pte.
-Ltd. (SLSG), for breaches of the central bank’s anti-money laundering (AML) requirements.
+In June 2023, the Monetary Authority of Singapore (MAS) imposed composition penalties to the sum of S$3.8 million against four global banks for breaches of the central bank’s anti-money laundering (AML) requirements.

-MAS conducted examinations of these financial institutions (FIs) following news of irregularities in Wirecard AG’s financial statements and the alleged involvement of Singapore-based individuals and entities in the matter.
+MAS conducted examinations of these financial institutions (FIs) following news of irregularities in a payment processing firm's financial statements and the alleged involvement of Singapore-based individuals and entities in the matter.

-Markus Braun, CEO of Wirecard, is currently on trial in Germany for fraud, market manipulation, and false accounting offences.
-The now-insolvent Germany-based payments processing firm had significant operations in Singapore, piquing MAS’ concern about conducting FI examinations.
+The CEO of the payment processing firm is currently on trial in Germany for fraud, market manipulation, and false accounting offences.
+The now-insolvent Germany-based firm had significant operations in Singapore, piquing MAS’ concern about conducting FI examinations.

-Breaches of AML regulatory requirements were found in the four FIs mentioned, including SGX-listed DBS Group Holdings (DBS), though MAS did not find wilful misconduct by any staff of these organisations.
+Breaches of AML regulatory requirements were found in the four FIs mentioned, including one SGX-listed firm, though MAS did not find wilful misconduct by any staff of these organisations.